yolanda777/project-mgmt/README.md

 When you are done, click on the [EXERCISES](/EXERCISES/) folder and follow the instructions in the RetirementParty.md.

 For more practice in GitHub including learning about branches, try this exercise: https://guides.github.com/activities/hello-world/

+We need your help on this project: Creating a repository of data on **all the world's IPA drinkers** Some people will only drink IPA.
+In an attempt to understand this elite group, we've collected data on 1,000,500 of them with respect to 4,567 demographic variables.
+We need *a little bit of help* in organizing our research data.